AndrewKlement/SurveyChecklistApp/README.md

 # Applications
-For surveying industrial equipment, ships, and other assets.
+An application for surveying industrial equipment, ships, and other assets.

 # Workflow
 - First, the owner will create a checklist template that specify all location or equipment that needs to be surveyed